 The Company pools its receivable assets using its internal determination of collection risk, which is based on several factors, including the size and type of customer, the Company's prior collections experience with the customer, and the country or region in which the customer operates.
-Adjustments to the Company's historical loss rates were made with consideration of the increasing risk of default related to the COVID-19 pandemic and any relevant customers and oil and gas industry specific factors, as needed.
+Adjustments to the Company's historical loss rates were made for relevant customers and oil and gas industry specific factors, as needed.
 Management reviews its assumptions each reporting period and makes adjustments as needed to reflect changes in historical loss rates and expectations, which management believes provides a reasonable estimation of future losses.
 The pooling of assets and the adjustment of historical loss rates include a high degree of judgement and actual results can differ materially from these expectations.